GrappleGQL/gatsby-source-wagtail/README.md

 ### Image Fragments
 As mentioned, the library supports Gatsby Image assuming the [Wagtail Gatsby](https://github.com/nathhorrigan/wagtail-gatsby) has been installed.
-The availble image fragments are:
+The available image fragments are:

 * WagtailImageFixed
 * WagtailImageFixed_tracedSVG